utah-intro-nlp/utah-intro-nlp.github.io/index.md

 * ...have some familiarity with [pytorch](https://pytorch.org/),
 * ...are acquainted with Deep Learning 101.

-If you completed CS 5353/6353 (Deep Learning) or CS 5340/6340 (Natural Language Processing) or CS 5350/6350 (Machine Learning), we expect you will be able to keep up.
+If you completed CS 5353/6353 (Deep Learning) or CS 5350/6350 (Machine Learning), we expect you will be able to keep up.

 **<span style="color: black;">My advice:</span>** If you are interested in the course, **give it a  try**.
 We will spend the first two weeks going over the background and have a graded programming assignment about it.
 If you struggle with the background concepts and the first homework, you can withdraw---students may drop a course within the first two weeks of a given semester without any penalties.